 Don’t fret over potential hangouts.
 If the person said, “We should go out for a drink sometime,” don’t sit there in anguish constantly checking your phone wondering when or if they will text you.
 If they genuinely meant it, it will happen.
 Otherwise, move on.
 You’ll hear from them when you hear from them.

 Moving is tough.
 Making new friends doesn’t have to be.
 When you follow these steps, you’ll have yourself a new mom tribe in no time.
 And hopefully, it’ll feel like you’ve known each other your whole lives.
 I know these steps have helped me each time my family has moved.
 I hope they can help you too!

 Written by Stacy.
 Stacy is an intern that is currently finishing up her degree in marriage and family studies.
 We are so glad to have her working with us this semester.

-Did you like this post?
+Did you like this post about making new mom friends in a new city?
 Share it on Pinterest with others so they can enjoy it too!

 Michele is a Family Life Educator.
 She is a mom to 5 kids and loves helping others strengthen their families!
 When she is not blogging she is spending time with her family and running around drinking Diet Coke trying to get everything done!